 Our lesson plans are developed to facilitate easy instructor use.
 They contain symbols for important learning moments, safety hazards, and more; they contain suggested examples, instructor background knowledge, and more.
 The following document describes the overall layout of a lesson.

-Document: Lesson Plan Overview: How and What
+Document link: Lesson Plan Overview: How and What